Colleges by Location

 Student to Faculty Ratio

-According to the most recent data, the student-faculty ratio at University of Missouri-Kansas City was 14:1: that means 14 students per one teacher.
-According to the most recent information, there are 1,164 teachers at this school.
-This number included 603 male and 555 female faculty members.
+According to the most recent data, the student-faculty ratio at University of Missouri-Kansas City was 13:1: that means 13 students per one teacher, which is considered a good ratio.
+The faculty of this school consists of 1,213 members, according to the most recent data reported.
+Out of that number, there were 623 men and 590 women.

 Student Population Diversity Graph